worldmaking/datt3074/index.md

 > As the course equips students with techniques and methods in audio synthesis and processing, it could further support students taking courses in sonic arts streams in Music and Digital Media.
 As it develops awareness and understanding of the potential of digital signal processing it could lead students to continue to take up more advanced signal processing courses in EECS.

 For clarification: this is not a course about music composition, performance, or studio production as such; nor is it a course in mathematics and engineering for digital signal processing.
-No background in music theory, mathematics or computer science beyond high school levels are assumed.
+No background in music theory or mathematics beyond high school levels are assumed.
 The curriculum is primarily practice-based: problem-driven and technique-focused leading toward applications that you can utilize in other project-based courses, research, compositions, and artworks.

 > Prerequisite: DATT 2050 or by permission of the instructor.